You can adapt the flight planning interface for your use by changing several parameters in the "Settings" tab within WingtraPilot.

 - Map type (street, satellite, terrain, hybrid)

 - Enable elevation data.
 Terrain following can be used and ground clearance checks are enabled only if this option is enabled (see Advanced flight planning).
-We strongly recommend enabling elevation data due to the following reasons:
+We strongly recommend enabling elevation data but keep in mind the following:

 a) Elevation data is subject to uncertainty (for normal, not too steep, or changing terrain you can expect uncertainty below +-20m)